aws-samples/retail-demo-store/docs/Deployment/getting-started.md

 Save your access token in a secure location, you will use it the CloudFormation parameters at deployment time.

-## Step 3: Create a S3 Staging Bucket
+## Step 2: Create a S3 Staging Bucket

 We recommend to create a dedicated bucket for deployment.

-### Bucket Region
+!!!
+Note

-Your staging bucket must be in the region in which you plan to deploy the Retail Demo Store.
+    Bucket Region: Your staging bucket must be in the **region** in which you plan to deploy the Retail Demo Store.

 ### Bucket Permissions